DavidC-Works/cole_portfolio/README.md

 ## About Me
 - Hey!
 I'm David Cole, a undergrad at Western Governers University (WGU) currently completing "Web Development Foundation (D276)".
-- This project is my perfromance assessment and allows me to demonstrate my skills in HTML, CSS, and Javascript in order to recieve credit for the course.
+- This project is my perfromance assessment and allows me to demonstrate my proficiency in HTML, CSS, and Javascript in order to recieve credit for the course.

 ## Project Overview
 *This will be a portfolio website showcasing a basic HTML webpage with:*
 - Customg styling via CSS
 - Interactive elements via JavaScript
 - Embedded video, imagery, and audio content

+*In more professional language this project accomplishes the following:*
+- Addresses my need for a showcase of coding experience.
+- Provides potential employers with insight who I am as a individial.

 ## Features
 *Below I have a list of the features used to create this website:*